Foxfield Railway: Location

 The original line left the Crewe to Derby Line a little west of the station.
 The link has been lifted, but several abandoned wagons can be seen in the old sidings from passing trains.
 A station and depot have been built at Caverswall Road, half a mile north of Blythe Bridge railway station along Blythe Bridge Road.

-Although located in Staffordshire, the railway has been used for the filming of sequences for the BBC Television series Cranford, which is set in Cheshire.
-The railway featured in the two-part Christmas special that was first broadcast in December 2009.
-Judi Dench, who played the part of Matilda 'Matty' Jenkyns, invited several of the main characters to ride on the train in an attempt to alter their opinions about the benefits of the railway being extended into the town of Cranford.

 The station at Caverswall offers visitor facilities such as a Buffet serving hot and cold food and drinks and a Real Ale bar "The One Legged Shunter".
 Also a museum building displaying a variety of artifacts relating to local railways and locomotives currently out of service.
 The adjacent Olcote Animal Sanctuary has an enclosure next to the miniature railway where animals can be found the first three Sundays in a month.

 The railway operates Sundays and Bank Holidays from April to October and Santa Special trains during December.

 Locomotive fleet

 The Foxfield Railway has the largest collection of standard gauge steam locomotives in Staffordshire, most of which are of industrial origins.
-Also a reasonable sized collection of industrial diesels and a recently arrived (August 2020) class 142 Pacer no 142055 in working order.
+Also a reasonable sized collection of industrial diesels.